 Basic Terminology in Graph Theory

-A graph is made up of several nodes (Vertex) and edges (Edge).
-Here are some key points:
+A graph is made up of several vertices (nodes) and edges.
+In detail:

 - Each node has a unique ID.